 - The participant's creatinine clearance will be determined by study research staff.
 For studies covered by the MRI unit, the participant's weight and creatinine clearance and the study creatinine clearance inclusion criterion will be entered into the MRI unit gadolinium study form.
 The study staff will present the completed gadolinium study form to the covering MD.
 The covering MD will verify that the subject meets the creatinine clearance inclusion criterion and will exclude subjects who do not or for whom the completed gadolinium form is not presented. - An IV catheter with t-connector will be placed by study research staff or the covering MD.
-IV supplies will be available if needed on the MRI unit. - The participant's weight will be measured and communicated to the covering MD and MRI technologist, along with a calculated dosage of gadolinium.
-The MD will use this to determine the volume dose of gadolinium solution and verify the dose with the covering MD prior to preparing it. - The MRI technologist will set up the gadolinium power injector with the appropriate IV line and gadolinium dose and the MD or an RN will connect the injector, line, and t-connector attached to the participant's iv catheter, keeping the components sterile. - Pulse oximetry will be established. - The covering MD will confirm access to the epi pen.
+IV supplies will be available if needed on the MRI unit. - The participant's weight will be measured and communicated to the covering MD and MRI technologist.
+The MRI technologist will use this information to determine the volume dose of gadolinium solution and verify the dose with the covering MD prior to preparing it. - The MRI technologist will set up the gadolinium power injector with the appropriate IV line and gadolinium dose and will connect the injector, line, and t-connector attached to the participant's iv catheter, keeping the components sterile. - Pulse oximetry will be established. - The covering MD/RN will confirm access to the epi pen.